 Cycling holidays in Venice Area

-Going on a mountain bike holiday in Bibione and Venice means cycling along farm roads, woodland single tracks and up and down riverbanks near any romantic traveller’s ultimate dream city: Venice “La Serenissima”, a UNESCO World Heritage Site.
+Going on a mountain bike holiday in Bibione, Jesolo, Caorle and Venice means cycling along farm roads, woodland single tracks and up and down riverbanks near any romantic traveller’s ultimate dream city: Venice “La Serenissima”, a UNESCO World Heritage Site.
 This tourist destination is particularly enjoyed by cyclists during the months of March and April, when the weather is mild and you can crunch out a lot of miles, getting your legs ready for more challenging tours, or in September-October to recharge your batteries by combining sun, sea and relaxation.
 The available itineraries range from 20-30 km to the long ones of 100 km.
 The most well-known is the wonderful Gira Tagliamento.

 Spaghetti al nero di seppia